 - Can or dehydrate your garden produce yields together, making pre-made meals, jams, jellies, and deserts for future nights.

-- Create some fun photographs to hang in your home or place in a scrapbook to document the fun you're having together.
+- Create fun photographs to hang in your home or add to a scrapbook to document the fun you're having together.

 - Design and build new furniture or in-home storage solutions together